Never Goin' Back: Plot

 With all hope lost, Jessie comes up with the idea of convincing Brandon, their other, porn-addicted roommate, to let them take the money from the cash register at the sandwich shop where he works and then tell the police he was robbed.
-At first Brandon doesn't like the idea but he accepts when the girls promise to have a threesome with him, a promise they do not intend to keep.
+At first, Brandon does not like the idea, but he accepts when the girls promise to have a threesome with him, a promise they do not intend to keep.
 At that moment, a disguised Dustin and his other friend, Ryan, enter and try to steal the money in order to recover what they lost in the drug deal.
-The girls immediately recognize them and they admit to Brandon they don't have enough money to pay for rent.
+The girls immediately recognize them and they admit to Brandon they do not have enough money to pay for rent.
 After the boys leave, a terrified Brandon admits that there is only $50 in the register and that the rest is in a safe he does not have the key for.

 Brandon's boss, Mr. Dickson, unexpectedly arrives and Brandon hides the girls in the utility closet.
-Dickson makes Brandon leave, leaving Angela and Jessie trapped inside.
-Mr. Dickson then puts his penis inside of a sandwich bread and takes pictures of it, as the girls realize that he is an old man that they yelled at for being sexist at a grocery store.
-Suddenly Jessie starts having cramps due to the long constipation and defecates in a bucket.
-Angela, feeling disgust, opens the closet door and vomits on Mr. Dickson, who passes out on the floor.
-Relieved that he is still alive, the girls check his phone and find out he is "sexting" with a woman who is not his wife.
-They decide to use his key to open the safe and take the money and leave a message for him telling they will show the pictures to his wife if he reports them to the police.
+Dickson orders Brandon to leave, leaving Angela and Jessie trapped inside.
+Mr. Dickson then puts his penis inside of a sandwich bread and takes pictures of it, as the girls realize that he is an old man that they had yelled at for being sexist at a grocery store.
+Suddenly, Jessie starts having cramps due to the long constipation and defecates in a bucket.
+Angela, feeling disgusted, opens the closet door and vomits on Mr. Dickson, who passes out on the floor.
+Relieved that he is still alive, the girls check his phone and discover he is "sexting" with a woman who is not his wife.
+They use his key to open the safe and take the money, before leaving a message for him telling they will show the pictures to his wife if he reports them to the police.

-Back in the house, where Brandon, Dustin, Ryan and Tony are all deeply sleeping, Angela and Jessie decide to leave them enough money to pay the rent and take the rest and go to California to start a new life.
+Back in the house, where Brandon, Dustin, Ryan, and Tony are all deeply sleeping, Angela and Jessie decide to leave them enough money to pay the rent and take the rest and go to California to start a new life.
 While they are talking about their plans, they fall asleep in their bed.
-The movie ends with a scene of Angela and Jessie having fun at the beach.
+Later, Angela and Jessie are having fun at the beach.